 Educator, Scholar, Composer and Saxophonist Benjamin Boone, originally from the small textile town of Statesville, N.C., is a Professor at California State University Fresno where he has taught in the areas of music theory and composition since 2000.
-In 2011 Boone received the “President’s Award of Excellence” by the University Advisory Board for his “integrity, leadership, and commitment to the university.”
-Prior to this honor, he was awarded the “Provost Award for Outstanding Achievement in Research, Scholarship and Creative Activities”, the “University Faculty Spirit of Service Award” for his design of a Service-Learning partnership with a juvenile court facility in Fresno, which has been hailed nationally as a model of Service-Learning Best Practices, and the “Best in Show Award” for his commitment to academic excellence.
-In Fall 2010 he was appointed Faculty Service-Learning Scholar for the Richter Center for Community Engagement and Service-Learning, facilitating the implementation of Service-Learning projects.
-Boone also instigated and coordinated the CSU Summer Arts Festival full-immersion two week courses “Composer-Performer Collaboration” with the Kronos Quartet, Guy Livingston, Kurt Rohde, et; al., and “Jazz and Beyond” with Poncho Sanchez, Theo Bleckmann, Ben Monder, et. al. Prior to his appointment at Fresno State, Boone taught at the University of Tennessee, where he received the “Chancellor’s Award for Excellence in Teaching.”
+In 2017, Boone received the “Provost Award for Excellence in Teaching,” and in 2011 he received the “President’s Award of Excellence” from the University Advisory Board for his “integrity, leadership, and commitment to the university.”
+Prior to these honors, he was awarded the “Provost Award for Outstanding Achievement in Research, Scholarship and Creative Activities,” the “University Faculty Spirit of Service Award” for his design of a Service-Learning partnership with a juvenile court facility in Fresno, and the “Best in Show Award” for his commitment to academic excellence.
+From 2010-2018 Boone served as the Faculty Service-Learning Scholar for the Richter Center for Community Engagement and Service-Learning, facilitating the implementation of Service-Learning projects.
+Boone also instigated and coordinated the CSU Summer Arts Festival courses “Composer-Performer Collaboration” with the Kronos Quartet, Guy Livingston, Kurt Rohde, et. al., and “Jazz and Beyond” with Poncho Sanchez, Theo Bleckmann, Ben Monder, et. al. Prior to his appointment at Fresno State, Boone taught at the University of Tennessee, where he received the “Chancellor’s Award for Excellence in Teaching.”

-A Fulbright Senior Specialist Fellow to the Univeritatea de Stat “Alecu Russo” (Republic of Moldova), Boone’s research on speech from a musical perspective has been noted in Oxford’s The New Grove Dictionary of Music and Musicians, the Journal of the Acoustical Society of America, and in Judith Martinovich’s Creative Expressive Activities and Asperger’s Syndrome (Jessica Kingsley Publishers, London,2005).
+A U.S. Fulbright Scholar to the Republic of Moldova (2005) and to Ghana (AY 2017-18), Boone’s research on speech from a musical perspective has been noted in Oxford’s The New Grove Dictionary of Music and Musicians, the Journal of the Acoustical Society of America, and in Judith Martinovich’s Creative Expressive Activities and Asperger’s Syndrome (Jessica Kingsley Publishers, London,2005).
 He has also edited manuscripts of Music Theory texts for Schirmer/Wadsworth, McGraw Hill and Prentice Hall.

-Boone has received fellowships from the Fulbright Foundation, Fundación Valparaíso (Spain), the Aspen Music Festival Center for Compositional Studies/Advanced Master Class Program, "Words and Music" (international composition symposium sponsored by Indiana University and the United States Information Service), A*deVantgarde Festival für Nueue Musik, Munich/Office of the American Consulate, the North Carolina Arts Council Composition Fellowship and the Tennessee Arts Commission Composition Fellowship.
+Boone has received fellowships from the Fulbright Foundation, Fundación Valparaíso (Spain), the Aspen Music Festival Center for Compositional Studies/Advanced Master Class Program, "Words and Music" (international composition symposium sponsored by Indiana University and the United States Information Service), A*deVantgarde Festival für Nueue Musik, Munich/Office of the American Consulate, the North Carolina Arts Council Composition Fellowship, the U.S. Department of State, and the Tennessee Arts Commission Composition Fellowship.

-In addition, Boone has assisted a biologist with the infrasonic recording of rhinoceros vocalizations in Zimbabwe and Zambia; served as a music business manager in New York City; researched the effect of University interaction with students at a Court School; and designed Service-Learning and Civic Engagement best-practices.
+In addition, Boone has assisted a biologist with the infrasonic recording of rhinoceros vocalizations in Zimbabwe and Zambia; served as a music business manager in New York City; researched the effect of students at a Court School; and designed Service-Learning and Civic Engagement best-practices.

 For a catalogue of works, sound files, research summaries, press, discography, and educational resources, visit www.BenjaminBoone.com